jitunayak/jitunayak/README.md

 ### Hello world  👋

 ```
-I am jitu Nayak.
-I have a keen intrest in computer vision, web devlopement and Internet of things.
+This is jitu Nayak.
+I have a keen intrest in software development computer vision, web devlopement and Internet of things.

 ```